randomscript7/undertaker/README.md

 # undertaker.sh

-A multi-script networking tool written by randomscript7
+A multi-script networking tool written entirely in bash
 --------------------------------------------------------------

 _**undertaker.sh is actively under development.
 More changes to both the initial networking script and modules are underway.
 More modules are also being actively created.
 If you have one of your own that fits the project, you can contact us to integrate your module directly into the project files.
 This process will simplify over time as the project matures.
 Greater repository changes are certain over time.**_